ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 We also make use of the following basic types:

 - Boolean: Instances take the value `true` or `false`.
-- Integer: Instances take positive or negative numeric integer values.
+- Integer: Instances take positive or negative integer values.
-- Numeric: Instances take positive or negative numbers as values.
+- Numeric: Instances take positive or negative real number values.
 - Enumeration: A family of types in which each instance takes one of a fixed, predefined set of values specific to a given enumerated type.
 - Tuple: An ordered grouping of multiple value types, represented as a